Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 ![image](https://user-images.githubusercontent.com/116351573/209017036-69925a00-8050-4989-a5f9-3f67134a93bb.png)

-## Checking and editing the dashboard in Power BI desktop application
+## Visualize: Checking and editing the dashboard in Power BI desktop application

 Before proceeding ahead with dashboard, please connect to “fhirdb” database using serverless SQL endpoint from Microsoft SQL Server Management Studio and make sure the stored procedures are created there.
 1. Check “BCS_Compliance_Dashboard.pbix” file at (../azure-health-data-services-samples/powerbianalytics/powerbiReport).